*Updated April 2015

-Travel services have volatile pricing because it is a highly perishable and intangible product.
-Prices are set by supply and demand, and vary greatly based on a number of criteria that drive supply and demand.
-Some of these include day of week, time of day, advance booking, and scarcity of the product, but more often than not, it simply depends on how bookings have gone so far, and how much is left to sell prior to the consumption date.
+Travel prices are set by supply and demand, and vary greatly based on a number of criteria.
+Some of these variables include day of week, time of day, advance booking, and scarcity of the product, but more often than not, it simply depends on how bookings have gone so far, and how much is left to sell prior to the consumption date.

 Changes in currency exchange rates and the price of oil can also affect pricing, particularly if these changes are sudden and dramatic.